pouriamrt/Bookmark_AI/README.md

 - Extracts all your bookmarks from Chrome.
 - Automatically generates meaningful descriptions for bookmarks using a powerful LLM.
-- Stores bookmark content and metadata in a local in-memory vector database.
+- Stores bookmark content and metadata in a local persistent FAISS vector database.
 - Retrieves relevant bookmarks based on user queries using semantic search.
 - Offers a simple and elegant chat interface built with **Gradio**.